thecodingmachine/react-native-boilerplate/documentation/blog/2023-09-18-React-Native-Boilerplate-4.0.0.md

 }
 ```

-The generated will be inferred at the perfect level:
+The generated type will be inferred at the perfect level:
 ![powerful typescript](./assets/theme-infer.png)